 For the first few months you will be spending a lot of time outside waiting for your pup to go.
 Why not teach your pup to get down to business quickly.
+Why not spend some time and put bathroom on cue.
 It is rather predictable that after your puppy has been in the crate for any given period of time he will have to go.
 Knowing this, you can “set up” a conditioned response to a regularly used phrase to get him to go.

 - Begin by coming up with a word or phrase.

 - Popular words include hurry up, show me, or go potty.